 Temporary alimony (also called pendente lite alimony) can be granted while the divorce case is in progress, to help one spouse get by until the divorce is final.
 When the divorce becomes final, the temporary alimony will stop, and the court will decide whether to award post-divorce alimony.
 If alimony is awarded, the amount may be different from the amount of the temporary alimony.

 The purpose of alimony is to provide “reasonable and necessary” support.
-The person requesting alimony must prove that he or she needs financial support, and that the other spouse can provide financial support.
+The person requesting alimony must prove that they needs financial support, and that the other spouse can provide financial support.

 Upon request by either party, the court may require a party to pay alimony “if it seems just and proper.”
 The judge will look at all of the relevant factors in your situation.
 The law states that those factors include:

-- The ability of the party requesting alimony to support him- or herself;
+(1) ability of the party seeking alimony to be wholly or partly self-supporting;

 Whether you are asking for alimony or defending against a request for alimony, you will be required to complete a financial statement showing your income and expenses (a budget).